mckennapsean/dissertation/content/10-acknowledge.md

 Gerber, as well as the addtional feedback from Kristi Potter, Wei-Chao Huang, Tom Fletcher, and Kristen Zygmunt.
-In the narrative flow project, this evaluation would not have been possible without the guiding support of Bongshin Lee and Jeremy Boy, as well as many other feedback provided from researchers and interns at Microsoft Research.
+In the narrative flow project, this evaluation would not have been possible without the guiding support of Bongshin Lee and Jeremy Boy, as well as feedback provided from researchers and interns at Microsoft Research.
 I would like to thank both Michael Sedlmair and Mike Kirby for their feedback and advice when writing the initial design activity framework paper.
-Lastly, the faculty and staff at the School of Computing and SCI Institute have helped shape my educational career and further my academic research in computer science, and I cannot thank them all enough for this support and dedication.
+I would also like to thank Christine Pickett for her many edits, corrections, and comments throughout my dissertation.
+Lastly, the faculty and staff at the School of Computing and SCI Institute have helped guide my educational career and further my academic research in computer science, and I cannot thank them all enough for this support and dedication.

 The work presented in this dissertation would not have been possible without